galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_05/index.md

 <div class='right'><a href='http://gigascience.biomedcentral.com/'><img src="/src/Images/Logos/GigaScienceLogo.gif" alt="GigaScience" /></a>
 </div>

-Please welcome the journal ***[GigaScience](http://gigascience.biomedcentral.com/)*** as a [GCC Silver Sponsor](https://gcc2016.iu.edu/sponsors/index.php) for the 4th year in a row.  *!GigaScience* aims to revolutionize reproducibility of analyses, data dissemination, organization, understanding, and use.
+Please welcome the journal ***[GigaScience](http://gigascience.biomedcentral.com/)*** as a [GCC Silver Sponsor](https://gcc2016.iu.edu/sponsors/index.php) for the 4th year in a row.  *GigaScience* aims to revolutionize reproducibility of analyses, data dissemination, organization, understanding, and use.

 All accepted oral presentations are eligible for consideration for publication in the journal *[GigaScience](http://gigascience.biomedcentral.com/)'s* [Galaxy series](http://www.gigasciencejournal.com/series/Galaxy). **Published papers will receive a 15% discount in the [article-processing charge](http://gigascience.biomedcentral.com/frequently-asked-questions)** if you flag GCC2016 on submission.
-As an open access and open-data journal focussing on reproducibility, !GigaScience publishes all research objects (including data, software tools, workflows, VMs and containers) from 'big data' studies across the entire spectrum of life and biomedical sciences. !GigaScience submissions utilize a novel format, where all of the supporting research objects are hosted and integrated into accepted papers using independently citable [digital object identifiers](http://en.wikipedia.org/wiki/Digital_object_identifier) from the journal's [GigaGalaxy server](http://gigagalaxy.net/) and [GigaDB database](http://gigadb.org/).
+As an open access and open-data journal focussing on reproducibility, GigaScience publishes all research objects (including data, software tools, workflows, VMs and containers) from 'big data' studies across the entire spectrum of life and biomedical sciences.
+GigaScience submissions utilize a novel format, where all of the supporting research objects are hosted and integrated into accepted papers using independently citable [digital object identifiers](http://en.wikipedia.org/wiki/Digital_object_identifier) from the journal's [GigaGalaxy server](http://gigagalaxy.net/) and [GigaDB database](http://gigadb.org/).
 See the [Galaxy series page](http://www.gigasciencejournal.com/series/Galaxy) for examples of work coming from previous GCC meetings.

 ### GenomeWeb